 The Group performed assessment on impairment of leasehold improvements and right-of-use assets of its retail stores by considering the recoverable amount of such assets at store level.
+As at 30 April 2023, no provision of impairment was included in the net book value of leasehold improvements and right-of-use assets.

-As at 30 April 2022, an accumulated provision for impairment of approximately HK\$39,000 (2021: HK\$177,000) and HK\$358,000 (2021: HK\$206,000) was included in the net book value of leasehold improvements and right-of-use assets, respectively.
+As at 30 April 2022, an accumulated provision for impairment of approximately HK\$39,000 and HK\$358,000 was included in the net book value of leasehold improvements and right-of-use assets, respectively.